Vaughn Taylor (actor)

 Vaughn Everett Taylor (February 22, 1910 – April 26, 1983) was an American actor.
 He became known for his roles in many anthology series, including Kraft Television Theatre (1947–1957) and Robert Montgomery Presents (1950–1954).
 He also appeared in films such as Cat on a Hot Tin Roof (1958) and Psycho (1960).

 Early years

 Taylor was born in Boston, Massachusetts.
 He was a graduate of Northeastern University and the Leland Powers School of Elocution, Boston.
 Instead of pursuing a career in accounting, he tried summer stock theatre in Maine.
 After army service in World War II, he broke into TV.
 His wife Ruth Moss was a radio personality and Broadway actress.

-Military service

 After joining the Army as a private, Taylor became an officer via officer candidate school.
 Later he joined military intelligence and produced instructional plays about aspects of military intelligence to educate students from the Army.

+Career

 Stage

 After his experience in summer stock, he joined a dramatic company and for several years participated in one-night productions in small towns in the Midwest.
 On Broadway, Taylor appeared in Hope's the Thing (1948).